zaxguo/p1-kernel/docs/qemu.md

 interval is set to: 67108864
 ```

-A full version of the above file:
+A full version of the above file is already in the code repo:

 https://github.com/fxlin/p1-kernel/blob/master/env-qemu.sh